SAP-samples/teched2022-DA160/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called ***DA160 - Explore SAP Data Warehouse Cloud from A to Z***.
+This repository contains the material for the SAP TechEd 2022 session called <br> :point_right: ***DA160 - Explore SAP Data Warehouse Cloud from A to Z***.

 ## Overview